Strauss Mann

-Strauss Mann (born August 18, 1998) is an American professional ice hockey goaltender who is currently playing for Skellefteå AIK of the Swedish Hockey League (SHL).
-He recently played for the Augsburger Panther of the Deutsche Eishockey Liga (DEL).
-Mann previously played for the Laval Rocket and San Jose Barracuda of the American Hockey League (AHL), and collegiately at the University of Michigan.
+Strauss Mann (born August 18, 1998) is an American professional ice hockey goaltender for Skellefteå AIK of the Swedish Hockey League (SHL).
+He previously played for the Augsburger Panther of the Deutsche Eishockey Liga (DEL) and the Laval Rocket and San Jose Barracuda of the American Hockey League (AHL).
+He played college ice hockey at the University of Michigan.

 Playing career

 Junior

 Mann played for the Fargo Force during the 2017–18 season.
 He appeared in 34 games where he posted a 22–8–1 record, with a 1.86 goals-against average (GAA) and .932 save percentage.
 During the playoffs with the Force, he recorded a 2.09 GAA and a .932 save percentage.

 College

 Mann began his collegiate career for the University of Michigan during the 2018–19 season.
 During his freshman season, he appeared in 21 games, including 17 starts, where he posted a 6–8–4 record, with a 2.91 GAA and .895 save percentage.

 During the 2019–20 season in his second year, Mann posted an 18–13–4 record with a 1.85 GAA and a .939 save percentage.
 He ranked third in the nation in save percentage and sixth in GAA.
 With six shutouts this season, Mann tied the Michigan single-season record and holds the single-season record for save percentage and GAA in program history.
 Following an outstanding season he was named Big Ten Goaltender of the Year, first-team All-Big Ten, and a top-five finalist for the Mike Richter Award.

 On September 10, 2020, Mann was named team captain for the 2020–21 season.
 He became the first goalie to be a captain for Michigan in 78 years and the first non-senior captain in five years.
 During his junior year he posted an 11–9–1 record, with a 1.89 GAA and .930 save percentage.
 He was subsequently named a finalist for Big Ten Goaltender of the Year and the Mike Richter Award.